vrynerson/MechaCar_Statistical_Analysis/README.md

 ![lot_3_t_test](https://user-images.githubusercontent.com/98570777/178203954-52393c4a-f31b-4997-b2ee-d7c843fac424.jpg)</br>
 The fourth test run was Lot 3 against the mean of 1500 PSI.
 If we are using the common 0.05 percent p-value to gauge significance level, a p-value of 0.04 is statistically significant.
 There is sufficient evidence against the null hypothesis, so we reject the null hypothesis since there is a 4% chance the hypothesis could be correct.

+## Study Design: MechaCar vs Competition

+* What metric or metrics are you going to test?
+* What is the null hypothesis or alternative hypothesis?
+* What statistical test would you use to test the hypothesis?
+And why?
+* What data is needed to run the statistical test?